-Program and lesson files
+Application and lesson files

 The most important preparation for any class is to download and install the latest version of Dreamweaver and lesson files for the Classroom in a Book.
-The program can be obtained from Adobe.com or from the Adobe Creative Cloud desktop app installed on each computer.
+The program can be obtained from adobe.com or from the Adobe Creative Cloud desktop app installed on each computer.
 You will need a valid Creative Cloud account and login to download and install the program.
 The time it takes to download and install the software varies based on the specific computer and Internet connection, so this step should be started and completed well before the beginning of the class.

 Be aware that Creative Cloud applications are updated periodically to fix bugs and add new features.
 At times, existing features may be removed from the program.
-The lessons and lesson files were created for Dreamweaver CC (2014 release).
+The lessons and lesson files were created for Dreamweaver CC (2015.1 release).
 Updates to Dreamweaver may invalidate certain files or lessons provided.
-Before installing any updates, Instructors should check the nature of the update and confirm that lessons or the support files are not affected.
+Before installing any updates, instructors should check the nature of the update and confirm that lessons or the support files are not affected.

 Lesson files are not provided with the book itself.
 They must be downloaded separately and should be set up on each classroom computer prior to the class.
 Files are zipped and should be decompressed before using them.
 It is recommended that the lesson files be backed up as an archive on each computer or on the classroom network server, if possible.
 This will allow students or instructors to replace damaged or missing files when necessary.
-Lesson files should always be replaced with fresh versions prior to subsequent classes.